Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 Why does mindful eating matter more at night than daytime?

-Evenings lack distractions like work or errands, making it easier to eat quickly or emotionally.
-Slowing down—sitting, chewing fully, and noticing flavor—improves satisfaction and reduces urge for seconds.
+Later parts of day often lack distractions like work or errands, making quick or emotional eating more likely.
+Slowing down by sitting, chewing fully, and noticing flavor improves satisfaction and reduces urge for seconds.

 Can evening routines reduce late cravings altogether?